 It has been just over a decade since Swedish scientists first raised concerns about acrylamide in the food supply after they detected this suspected carcinogen in starchy foods that had been heated to high temperatures.
 Acrylamide forms during frying, grilling, baking, roasting and toasting, when the amino acid asparagine (for example, in potatoes and grains) reacts with naturally occurring sugars—in something you may remember from high school chemistry class called the Maillard reaction, which gives the foods their brown color, crusty texture and distinctive taste.

 Studies, including one last year in Food and Chemical Toxicology, have consistently found that potato chips, French fries and other fried potato products have the most acrylamide.
 (The darker the color, the more acrylamide.)
 But the chemical is also detected at lower levels in some healthier foods—namely breakfast cereals, crackers and bread, which we tend to eat a lot of.
 In fact, because of frequent intake of breakfast cereals, a diet that follows government recommendations for healthy eating can end up having higher levels of acrylamide than an unhealthier diet that includes French fries and chips, according to a 2012 study from the University of California, Davis.

-Over the years, scientists have also found acrylamide in roasted nuts, peanut butter, olives, some dried fruit, coffee (especially dark-roast brews and instant coffee) and other foods.
+Over the years, scientists have also found acrylamide in roasted nuts, peanut butter, olives, some dried fruit, coffee (especially dark-roast brews) and other foods.
 By one estimate, 38 percent of calories in the U.S. come from acrylamide-containing foods.
 Nonfood sources include cigarette smoke and, to a much lesser extent, drinking water.
 (Among other industrial uses, acrylamide is added to drinking water as a clarifying agent—some may remain as a contaminant, though levels are regulated by the Environmental Protection Agency (EPA).

 How risky is acrylamide?